AEONPHYTON/bipBipRunRun/README.md

 The test is developed in a 400-meter track and field in the first lane.
 Put a cone every X meters (when X is the distance in meters between two cones).
 Set the run pace per 1k in minutes and second separate by a dot (.)
-Set the distance X (when you put the cone) and press CALCOLA In the GUI appears the velocitì in km/h and the time to run the distance X at the current pace.
+Set the distance X (when you put the cone) and press CALCOLA In the GUI appears the velocity in km/h and the time to run the distance X at the current pace.
 If the athlete runs regularly, every time is near the cone there's a "beep".
 To stop the sound tap the button ARRESTA.
+In synthesis it's a kin of metronome
 Re-set the run pace and repeat till the end of the test

 There are two types of scripts: